fallahn/xygine/tutorial/part_3/readme.md

 active? is it waiting to be launched?) which we can encapsulate in a custom struct.
 To make the ball move as we expect it also requires some logic to act upon the data stored in the `Ball` struct, which can be implemented in a `BallSystem`.
-It may seem like a lot of code for a single ball, but when you consider what it takes to add 1 extra ball - or 100 extra balls suddenly the ability to scale with no extra code becomes apparent.
+It may seem like a lot of code for a single ball, but when you consider what it takes to add 1 extra ball, or 100 extra balls, suddenly the ability to scale with no extra code becomes apparent.
 Creating any new entity behaviour in xygine more or less follows this procedure.